promisegrid/grid-poc/x/rfc/draft-promisegrid.md

          "signature":   SignatureData
       }

+   The “prevHashes” field enables linking of messages within a DAG, as defined by IPLD using DAG-CBOR, to express relationships and ordering between events.

 3.1.
 Common Fields

    op
-      A string value that identifies the operation type (e.g., "insert", "delete", "reorder", "query", or "subscribe").
+      A string value identifying the operation type (e.g., "insert", "delete", "reorder", "query", or "subscribe").

    agent